datnguyendv/Web_Credit_Card_Bank/README.md

 BankingName requires [Node.js](https://nodejs.org/) v10+ to run.
 ### Install project
+There are 2 way to run this project:
+#### First way:
-- installing by git clone
+- installing and running by clone from git
 ```bash
 git clone https://github.com/Laughing6901/Web_Credit_Card_Bank.git
 ```

 After clone code successfully you need to create new two file .env (first in service folder and second in frontend folder) and config them as you want with the variable sample on .env.example.

-when you done all config file, there are 3 way to run this project:

-#### First way:

 __Notice__ : before running the app following this way you need mysql database server